Roger Deakins

-An alumnus of the National Film and Television School, in recognition of his "outstanding contribution[s] to ...
-British film" Deakins was named and serves as an Honorary Fellow of the school.
-Deakins received a Lifetime Achievement Award from the American Society of Cinematographers in 2011, and in 2013 he was bestowed a CBE by the Palace for his services to film.
-In the 2021 New Year Honours he was knighted as a Knight Bachelor.
+An alumnus of the National Film and Television School, Deakins was named and serves as an Honorary Fellow of the school in recognition of his "outstanding contribution[s] to ...
+British film".
+He is a member of the British Society of Cinematographers and the American Society of Cinematographers, and in 2011 received a Lifetime Achievement Award from the latter organization.
+Deakins was bestowed a CBE by the Palace for his services to film in 2013, and was knighted as a Knight Bachelor in the 2021 New Year Honours.

-Early life
+Early life and education

 Deakins was born in Torquay in the English county of Devon.
 His father ran a construction company, while his mother was an actress and amateur painter.
 Deakins attended Torquay Boys' Grammar School.
 He took up painting from a young age, and subsequently enrolled in the Bath Academy of Art in Bath, Somerset, where he studied graphic design.
-While studying in Bath, Deakins developed a passion for photography; he cited the photographer Roger Mayne, who was then a guest lecturer at the academy, as a major source of inspiration.
+While studying in Bath, Deakins developed a passion for photography; he cited the photographer Roger Mayne, a guest lecturer at the academy, as a major source of inspiration.

 After college, Deakins applied to the newly opened National Film School, but was denied admission as his photography was considered not "filmic" enough.
 He spent the following year wandering the countryside, photographing rural life in North Devon, before finally being admitted to the National Film School in 1972.
 Director Michael Radford was one of Deakins's schoolmates.

 Career

 Early career

 After graduating, Deakins found work as a cameraman, assisting in the production of projects for about seven years.
-An early project of his involved filming a nine-month trip on a yacht as an entrant of the Whitbread Round the World Race, titled Around the World with Ridgeway.
+An early project of his involved filming a nine-month trip on a yacht as an entrant in the Whitbread Round the World Race, titled Around the World with Ridgeway.
 Deakins was hired to film two documentaries in Africa.
 His first, Zimbabwe, was a clandestine documentation of the Rhodesian Bush War, while his second, Eritrea – Behind Enemy Lines, depicted the Eritrean War of Independence.
 He also shot anthropological documentaries in India and Sudan.

 During the late 1970s and early 1980s, Deakins was involved in a number of music-related projects, including Blue Suede Shoes, a music documentary about the British rockabilly scene, the concert film Van Morrison in Ireland, and the Ray Davies musical film Return to Waterloo.
 He also made short music videos for Herbie Hancock, Eric Clapton, Marvin Gaye, Tracey Ullman, Madness, Level 42 and Meat Loaf.